chipsalliance/chisel/docs/src/explanations/connectable.md

 ## Alignment: Flipped vs Aligned

-A member's alignment is a relative property; a member is aligned/flipped relative to another member.
+A member's alignment is a relative property: a member is aligned/flipped relative to another member of the same component or Chisel type.
 Hence, one must always say whether a member is flipped/aligned *with respect to (w.r.t)* another member of that type (parent, sibling, child etc.).

 We use the following example of a non-nested bundle `Parent` to let us state all of the alignment relationships between members of `p`.